Learning real-time one-counter automata using polynomially many queries: Learning DROCAs

-\subsection{The learning algorithm}
+\subsection{\minOCA: The Learning Algorithm}

-The algorithm to learn a \droca that accepts the same language as a given \droca $\Autom$ is described in \Cref{algdroca}.
-Initially, it sets up an observation table using empty strings and incrementally refines this table to distinguish states of the unknown \droca.
-The process iteratively increases an integer value $d$ and uses membership and counter-value queries to construct a $d$-closed and $d$-consistent observation table $C=(\P, \S, \Memb,\CV\upharpoonright_{\P\cup\P\Sigma},\Actions)$ \final{(see lines \ref{whileloop} -- \ref{whileEnd} of \Cref{algdroca}).
-This part resembles the $L^*$ algorithm.} Making the table $d$-closed will result in the addition of new rows to $\P$, and making it $d$-consistent will result in the addition of new columns to $\S$.
-We construct a \droca from a $d$-closed and $d$-consistent observation table $C$ using \Cref{lem:constructDROCA} and ask a minimal synchronous-equivalence query.
-If the teacher provides a counter-example, then all its prefixes are added to $\P$, and the value of $d$ is updated to the height of the counter-example, if it is more than $d$.
-The table is then extended until it becomes $d$-closed and $d$-consistent.
-This process continues until the correct \droca is learnt.
+\Cref{algdroca} learns a "\droca" that is "equivalent" to an input "\droca" $\Autom$.
+Initially, it sets up an "observation table" using empty strings and incrementally refines this table to distinguish states of the unknown "\droca".
+The process iteratively increases an integer value $d$ and uses "membership" and "counter value queries" to construct a "$d$-closed" and "$d$-consistent" "observation table" $C=(\P, \S, \Memb,"\CV\upharpoonright_{\P\cup\P\Sigma}@\CV\upharpoonright",\Actions)$ \final{(see lines \ref{whileloop} -- \ref{whileEnd} of \Cref{algdroca}).
+This part resembles the $\Lstar$ algorithm.} Making the table "$d$-closed" adds new rows to $\P$, and making it "$d$-consistent" adds new columns to $\S$.
+We construct a "\droca" from a "$d$-closed" and "$d$-consistent" "observation table" $C$ using \Cref{lem:constructDROCA} and ask a "minimal synchronous-equivalence query".
+If the teacher provides a counter-example, then all its prefixes are added to $\P$, and the value of $d$ is updated to the "height" of the counter-example, if it is more than $d$.
+The table is then extended until it becomes "$d$-closed" and "$d$-consistent".
+This process continues until the correct "\droca" is learnt.